Microsoft: Azure Keeps Surging, But The Stock’s Valuation Is Stretched (NASDAQ:MSFT)

-Microsoft (NASDAQ:MSFT) is one of my earliest investments and one of technological favorites.
-The business responsible for innovating the global job market with everyday solutions, such as Microsoft Office, now stands at the forefront of a data-driven economy with cloud and artificial
+Microsoft (NASDAQ:MSFT) is one of my earliest investments and one of my technological favorites.
+The business responsible for innovating the global job market with everyday solutions, such as Microsoft Office, now stands at the forefront of a data-driven economy with cloud and

 Microsoft: Azure Keeps Surging, But The Stock's Valuation Is Stretched